Abhinav-7187/HuggingFace-model-access/README.md

 # HuggingFace-model-access

-Demonstrating how we can access models from **Huggingface hub** through different techniques such as an **API** using the **"HuggingFaceEndpoints"** class.
+Demonstrating how we can access models from **Huggingface hub** through different techniques such as through an **API** using the **"HuggingFaceEndpoints"** class OR

-And accessing models via **Huggingface pipeline** which is suitable for only smaller sized models because of resources constraint.
+Accessing models via **Huggingface pipeline** where we can directly load the model into our working environment and can access them using their model_id but this technique is suitable only for smaller-sized models because of resources constraint.